Thesis

 What to Expect

-- Question & Answer Session: Committee members will ask questions to clarify, challenge, or extend your ideas.
+- Question and Answer Session: Committee members will ask questions to clarify, challenge, or extend your ideas.
 These questions may range from highly technical to conceptual or reflective.

 - Deliberation: After the discussion, you will be asked to step out while the committee deliberates.
 They may approve your thesis, approve it with minor revisions, or request significant changes.